-- In addition, there has also been ad hoc advisory work undertaken in respect of an acceptable usage policy (see appendices for full details of what this work covered). - 7.
-It is important to note that all 7 jobs that are classified as work in progress are at the appropriate stage in their timetable for delivery i.e. Four jobs cannot be completed yet as they rely on testing which will cover the first three quarters of the financial year and three are either being delivered in accordance with the planned timetable or slightly early.
+In addition, there has also been ad hoc advisory work undertaken (see appendices for full details of what this work covered).

+7. It is important to note that 4 of the 5 audits that are classified as work in progress are at the appropriate stage in their timetable for delivery i.e. two audits cannot be completed yet as they rely on testing which will cover the first three quarters of the financial year; one is likely to straddle two financial years due to the complexity and depth of coverage and one has been deferred to the end of quarter 4 per the request of the client.